DARK SOULS™ II: Scholar of the First Sin

 • Negative Points

-• Enemy placement is often criticized for being excessive and artificial in difficulty, leading to frustration rather than challenge.
+• Enemy placement often feels excessive and overwhelming, leading to frustration rather than a fair challenge.

 • Mixed Points